Self-discovery exercises: 10 tools to understand yourself

 The 4 Modalities of Self-Discovery – a conceptual framework organizing self-knowledge pathways: Reflective, Creative, Active, and Social, synthesized from self-awareness and psychology research.

-How it works: Think of a decision you made in the past that you regret or that didn’t feel good – a job you took, a relationship you stayed in too long, a path you followed because it seemed safe.
+How it works: Think of a decision you made in the past that you regret or that didn’t feel good, such as a job you took, a relationship you stayed in too long, or a path you followed because it seemed safe.
 Write about it without judgment: What did you prioritize in that decision?
 What did you overlook?
 What do you know now that you didn’t know then?

 The gap between what you prioritized then and what you’d prioritize now reveals your value evolution.
-Decision psychology research suggests that the pattern in your regrets – what you are no longer willing to compromise on, what you wish you had done differently – maps your value development [10].
+Decision psychology research suggests that the pattern in your regrets, what you are no longer willing to compromise on and what you wish you had done differently, maps your value development [10].
 This exercise is closely related to the work of overcoming limiting beliefs because many past compromises stem from beliefs about what you deserved or what was possible.

 Time needed: 30-45 minutes